 The Town Council is made up of twelve councillors who are elected to office every four years.
 At the helm of the council is the Leek Town Mayor who is appointed for a twelve- month term.
 The current Mayor is Cllr.
-Keith Harrison and the Deputy Mayor, Cllr.
-Pamela Wood.
+Ben Emery and the Deputy Mayor is Cllr.
+Rebecca Done.

-Our responsibilities include the maintenance of seven allotment sites, three War Memorials, Ball Haye Green Recreation Ground, the Christmas lights, summer flower baskets, street furniture and various town centre events.
+Our responsibilities include the maintenance of seven allotment sites, the town War Memorials, Ball Haye Green Recreation Ground, the Christmas lights, summer flower displays, street furniture and various town centre events.

 For further information on Town Council activities, please contact